ADGEfficiency/programming-resources/fundamentals/computers.md

 ## Assembly

-Binary is what a CPU fundamentally understands

-- but programming directly in binary is inefficient
+Binary is what a CPU fundamentally understands - but programming directly in binary is inefficient

-Assembly
+Assembly to the rescue!

 - assemble code from assembly into binary
-- one to one mapping between instruction & binary (`ADD` -> `01110011`)
+- **one to one mapping between instruction & binary (`ADD` -> `01110011`)**
 - processor specific

-Hello World on Intel x86-64 - [programming-resources/fundamentals/hello.s](https://github.com/ADGEfficiency/programming-resources/tree/master/fundamentals):
+Hello World on Intel x86-64 - [programming-resources/fundamentals/hello.s](https://github.com/ADGEfficiency/programming-resources/tree/master/fundamentals)

 - compile the source assembly code into binary
 - link with system libraries to produce an executable (this can sometimes happen dynamically at runtime)